isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 First challenge that assumption; there are many anti-exceptions myths around.
 We know of only a few good reasons:

-* We are on a system so small that the exception support would eat up most of our 2K or memory.
+* We are on a system so small that the exception support would eat up most of our 2K memory.
 * We are in a hard-real-time system and we don't have tools that guarantee us that an exception is handled within the required time.
 * We are in a system with tons of legacy code using lots of pointers in difficult-to-understand ways (in particular without a recognizable ownership strategy) so that exceptions could cause leaks.
+* Our implementation of the C++ exception mechanisms is unreasonably poor (slow, memory consuming, failing to work correctly for dynamically linked libraries, etc.).
+Complain to your implementation purveyor; if no user complains, no improvement will happen.
 * We get fired if we challenge our manager's ancient wisdom.

 Only the first of these reasons is fundamental, so whenever possible, use exceptions to implement RAII, or design your RAII objects to never fail.